 His way of describing and detailing the disastrous 1996 expedition to the Earth’s most prominent peak left me forever in awe of majestic mountains and a world itself.
 I was so intrigued by the efforts of determined mountaineers devoted to high altitude climbing that I was ready to give it a go too!

 My first summiting experience was fueled by nothing but curiosity.

 The first mountain I tackled in Ireland was Croagh Patrick, nicknamed the Reef, and since that day everything changed.
 I fell in love with the physical challenge as well as with open space, big sky and buzzing insects.

-As it was expected, over the years my appetite for more impressive summits and challenging hikes grew bigger.
-And, my burning desire to visit The Dolomites increased stronger; they may not be Europes highest peaks, yet for me personally, they are the most striking ones.
+As it was expected, over the years, my appetite for more impressive summits and challenging hikes grew bigger.
+And, my burning desire to visit The Dolomites increased stronger; they may not be Europes highest peaks, yet for me personally, they are the most memorable ones.

 Alfred Wainwright, known for his famous Pictorial Guides to the Lakeland Fells couldn’t have said it better:

 “I was to find spiritual and physical satisfaction in climbing mountains – and a tranquil mind upon reaching their summits, as though I had escaped from the disappointments and unkindnesses of life and emerged above them into a new world, a better world.”